 1 ) Which documents are to be verified before Purchase of a Flat?

-Before you purchase a flat, you have to have a title and document search conducted by a competent advocate.
+Before you purchase a flat, you need to have a title and document search conducted by a competent advocate.
 You cannot do it yourself.
 You have to use the services of a competent advocate.
 It is a professional job to be done with professional assistance.

 2 ) What are all the important documents one should check before buying any property?